 Once data have been collected and returned to the lab the data must be converted from paper based observations to electronic records for storage and use.
 This conversion to electronic records also can be mandated by some granting agencies to meet a 2013 US Government Executive Order mandating publicly funded data to be available in “machine readable” format ; “data easy to find, accessible, and usable”" (see https://obamawhitehouse.archives.gov/the-press-office/2013/05/09/executive-order-making-open-and-machine-readable-new-default-government-).
 These transfer from field observations recorded on paper to electronic records introduces a second source of potential error in the data work flow.

-For the LCR project, field data are entered into the computer using an Excel workbook designed for easy data entry (Figure 5).
-This workbook has been modified for data entry using “Data Validation” features in Excel that restrict the types of data that can be entered into each predefined column (Figure 2, box B2).
+For the LCR project, I will design an an Excel workbook designed as a Data Template for easy data entry (Figure 5).
+This workbook will be been modified for data entry using “Data Validation” features in Excel that restrict the types of data that can be entered into each predefined column (Figure 2, box B2).
 These restrictions include the use of “drop down” style menus that require the person entering data to choose a value for entry based on a pre-populated list of values.
 These pre-populated list of values, such as site name abbreviations, are based on the terms defined by the data abbreviations guide for the project.
 Other types of restrictions include specific formatting for date or time values, as well as “limits” on observational data entered into each cell.
 By limiting the choice the researcher when selecting locations, dates, times, units, and measurement ranges this limits the potential for data entry errors such as capitalization or use of zeros instead of the letter O. To simplify entry, each data column matches an entry on the physical data sheet used in the field.

 Figure 4- Physical Data sheet created and managed in Excel